sirigere/devjots/_posts/2019-12-12-reCapcha and Angular.md

     <li><b>Encapsulate functionality</b>: Most of the libraries got a directive which adds a script element to download the javascript file.
 A container element is added to place the reCaptcha.
 However I decided to include the javascript file once and have a div element as a container to host the reCaptcha.</li>
     <li><b>Explict render</b>: Chose to use explict render option instead of default render option.
 This is necessary due to following reasons
         <ol>
-            <li>I maintain different site keys for different environments like dev, qa and prod.
-This cannot be hard coded into view.
-I fetch this key part of my initial configuration fetch from server.
-So, UI rendering needs wait until the key is available at the client side</li>
+            <li>It is better to maintain different "site keys" for different environments like dev, qa and prod etc...
+These keys are fetched part of initial load from server.
+So, UI rendering needs to wait until the "site key" is available at the client side</li>
             <li>In a SPA application, once a user is authenticated, page will be cleared there by loosing the container hosting the reCaptcha.
-Whenever user revisits the same page, it is a new element being recreated.
+Whenever user revisits the same page, container is a new element being recreated.
 This calls for reloading / recreating the reCaptcha instance</li>
-            <li>When reCaptcha want to notify events like <code>success, errored, expired</code> by calling callback functions, it would be good to have provided a function reference being aware of angular context</li>
+            <li>When reCaptcha want to notify events like <code>success, errored, expired</code> by calling callback functions, it would be a good idea to have callback functions being aware of angular context</li>
         </ol>
     </li>
     <li><b>Hanlde Expiration</b>: If entering captcha needs to be made mandatory, we need to ensure we always have a valid captcha.
 So, subscribe to the expiration notification to clear out the cached captcha.
 To do this, part of <code>window.grecaptcha.render</code> pass the callback function for expiry.
 Ex: <code>window.grecaptcha.render('..', {..., 'expired-callback': () => this.updateCaptchaStatus()});</code></li>